michaelmusty/.dotfiles/README.markdown

 in `sh/shrc.d` to be loaded by any POSIX interactive shell.
 Those include:

-*   `ad()` is a `cd` shortcut accepting targets like `/u/l/b` for `/usr/local/bin`, as long as they are unique, emulating a feature of the Zsh `cd` builtin that I like.
+*   `ad()` is a `cd` shortcut accepting targets like `/u/l/b` for `/usr/local/bin`, as long as they are unique.
 *   `bc()` silences startup messages from GNU `bc(1)`.
 *   `bd()` changes into a named ancestor of the current directory.
 *   `ed()` tries to get verbose error messages, a prompt, and a Readline